What is Return to Health ?

 - Medical advice, personal care (bathing, dressing, medication management).

-- Cleaning, laundry, pushing a wheelchair, lifting a client.
+- Cleaning, laundry, lifting a client.

 - We do not provide daily visits post-surgery, help prepare meals, or stay overnight.